Social Work BA

 About the Course

 This is a broad-based course which benefits from a wide range of staff specialisms.
-It is validated by the General Social Care Council (GSCC).
+All qualifying programmes like Brunel which were approved by the GSCC have automatically received transitional approval from the HCPC (Health & Care Professions Council).

 The professional and academic elements of the course are closely integrated throughout.
 Seminars, tutorials and formal classes are integrated with professional practice, and theory is applied through the analysis of social issues and problems.

-You must be able to attend university and your placement between 9am and 5pm each day.
+You must be able to attend university and your placement.
+The programme is generally delivered between the hours of 9am and 5pm each day but can extend beyond these times.

-A high percentage of our intake are mature students, and these applicants are considered on an individual basis.
-Candidates must demonstrate the capacity to undertake the academic demands of the course and have substantial and relevant work experience.
+Candidates must demonstrate the capacity to undertake the academic demands of the course and have relevant work based experience.

 The course aims to provide a rigorous and intellectually broadening educational experience.
-It will develop your understanding of theories, concepts, analytical techniques and research methods from the social sciences, and apply them to social welfare policy and practice to give you a critical understanding of social welfare.
+It will develop your understanding of theories, concepts, analytical techniques and research methods from the social sciences, and apply them to social welfare policy and practice to give you a critical understanding of social welfare and social work.

 BA Admissions Tutor (PT and FT)